 The aviation industry is facing unprecedented challenges as a result of the Coronavirus / COVID-19 pandemic.
 Whilst today the focus is rightly on responding to the immediate situation, there are good reasons to keep an eye on the future.
-When traffic does eventually return, ATM must be prepared for sustainable growth and sufficiently agile to copy with structural shocks such as those we are experiencing right now.
+When traffic does eventually return, ATM must be prepared for sustainable growth and sufficiently agile to cope with structural shocks such as those we are experiencing right now.
 ATM Data Service Providers (ADSP) can help the industry deliver on both points.

 ATM Data Service Provider (ADSP) is a term we need to become familiar with.
 This new actor is intended to play a key role in the Future Airspace Architecture foreseen by the SESAR JU study and Wise Person’s Group report, and has been researched through the SESAR2020 PJ16-03 Virtual Centre concept in which ADSPs are a cornerstone.